Our Blues

 Our Blues is a 2022 South Korean television series starring Lee Byung-hun, Shin Min-a, Cha Seung-won, Lee Jung-eun, Uhm Jung-hwa, Han Ji-min, and Kim Woo-bin.
-The series revolves around the sweet and bitter lives of people at the end, climax, or beginning of life, and depicts their stories in an omnibus format against the backdrop of Jeju Island.
+The series revolves around the sweet and bitter lives of people at the end or beginning of life, and depicts their stories in an omnibus format against the backdrop of Jeju Island.
 It premiered on tvN on April 9, 2022, and aired every Saturday and Sunday at 21:10 (KST) with 20 episodes.
 It is available for streaming on Netflix in selected regions.
 It is also one of the highest-rated dramas in Korean cable television history.